-A native of Appleton, Wisconsin, Tom Curry has served on the faculty of the University of Wisconsin-Madison’s Mead Witter School of Music since 2014.
+Tom Curry has served on the faculty of the University of Wisconsin-Madison’s Mead Witter School of Music since 2014.
 He holds a Doctor of Musical Arts degree as well as a Master of Music degree in tuba performance from Northwestern University.
-He also received degrees in tuba performance and communication arts from the University of Wisconsin-Madison.
+He also holds degrees in tuba performance and communication arts from the University of Wisconsin-Madison.

-Curry is currently the tubist in the Wisconsin Brass Quintet, a faculty ensemble-in-residence at the University of Wisconsin-Madison, and has performed with the Wisconsin Chamber Orchestra, the Madison Symphony Orchestra, the Milwaukee Symphony Orchestra, the Joffrey Ballet, the Chicago Philharmonic and many other orchestras.
+Curry is currently the tubist in the Wisconsin Brass Quintet, a faculty ensemble-in-residence at the Mead Witter School of Music, and has performed with the Wisconsin Chamber Orchestra, the Madison Symphony Orchestra, the Milwaukee Symphony Orchestra, the Joffrey Ballet, the Chicago Philharmonic and many other orchestras.
 He is a Miraphone performing artist.

 His newest ensemble, Nominal Duo, is a collaboration with euphoniumist Brett Keating.
-Specializing in electroacoustic music and improvisation, the duo is dedicated to forging a unique path in 21st-century brass performance through their own original compositions and commissions.
-Nominal began in 2018 and has performed throughout the United States and in Canada and was recently featured in the 2021 Virtual Tuba Euphonium Conference.
+The duo is dedicated to merging brass performance with electro-acoustic practices through their own original compositions, commissions, and improvisations.
+Established in 2018, Nominal has performed throughout the U.S. and in Canada and was recently featured in the 2021 Virtual Tuba Euphonium Conference.
 Their debut EP, s.i.p_1 was released in 2020.

 In his position at the Mead Witter School of Music, Curry teaches applied tuba and euphonium, coaches brass chamber ensembles and co-conducts the University of Wisconsin Low Brass Ensemble.
 He presents master classes and clinics throughout the country and teaches tuba and euphonium at the University of Wisconsin Summer Music Clinic.
 Since 2016, Curry has also served as Director of Brass Choirs for the Wisconsin Youth Symphony Orchestras.